Moving To Montreal - Where Should I Live?

 This is another family-friendly residential neighborhood located towards the western end of the city.
 There are many prominent boulevards where commercial activity is optimized and possesses traditional Quebecois architectural styles.
 Due to its large population, there is immense cultural diversity which can act as an attractive feature.
 This neighborhood has a lot of recreational facilities such as 32 parks, 6 community gardens, 2 indoor pools and 13 community centres.
 Along with this, there are also 4 libraries and 15 ice skating arenas for those families looking for entertainment.
 This area is home to a lot of education and health establishments and leisure activities for people of all cultures.

-Neighbourhood for Students in Montreal
+Neighbourhood for Students moving to Montreal

 The Greater Montreal is home to 11 universities, which makes it the largest city for students in Canada.
 International and national students come together to create amazing neighbourhoods for long study, and party nights!